AdoptOpenJDK/TSC/CONTRIBUTING.md

 # How to Contribute to AdoptOpenJDK

-If you'd like to get involved in AdoptOpenJDK then we recommend you read the [Knowledge Base (TODO)](TBA) and then:
+If you'd like to get involved in AdoptOpenJDK then we recommend you read the [Knowledge Base](README.md) and then:

  1. Sign up to the [AdoptOpenJDK Slack](https://adoptopenjdk.net/slack.html)
  1. Drop a message in the _getopenjdk_ channel and introduce yourself